sebw/AAP2-ServiceNow/README.md

 If you don't have a working ServiceNow environment, create a developer instance at https://developer.servicenow.com

-My ServiceNow instance is https://devABCXYZ.service-now.com/
+My ServiceNow instance is `https://devABCXYZ.service-now.com/`

-Search and replace `devABCXYZ` with your instance name.

-My Ansible Automation Platform instance is https://aap.example.org/ and has a valid Let's Encrypt certificate.
+My Ansible Automation Platform instance is `https://aap.example.org/` and has a valid certificate.

 It is available and reachable without use of ServiceNow MID servers.
 MID Servers might require extra steps for the connection.

-Ansible Automation Platform has been configured with the demo content from https://github.com/sebw/Automate-AAP2.
-It contains a workflow that will be started in this demo.

 ## Compatibility

 This guide has been tested with AAP 2.4 and ServiceNow release "Xanadu".

-## Hostnames

-Replace devABCXYZ.service-now.com with your ServiceNow public instance hostname.

-Replace aap.example.org with your AAP instance hostname.

 ## Prepare AAP